idris-lang/Idris-dev/docs/effects/impleff.rst

 ====================

-We have now seen several side-effecting operations provided by the library, and examples of their use in Section :ref:`sect-simpleff`.
+We have now seen several side-effecting operations provided by the ``Effects`` library, and examples of their use in Section :ref:`sect-simpleff`.
 We have also seen how operations may *modify* the available effects by changing state in Section :ref:`sect-depeff`.
 We have not, however, yet seen how these operations are implemented.
 In this section, we describe how a selection of the available effects are implemented, and show how new effectful operations may be provided.

 State
 -----